Mentor's Seminar "International Politics of Eurasia"

 - To help students of the educational trajectory “International Politics of Eurasia” to design and follow their individual curricula.

-- is able to achieve key learning outcomes
+- identifies steps necessary to achieve key learning outcomes

-- is able to identify appropriate topics for individual research work, to formulate research goals and tasks and to produce a suitable planning
+- identifies appropriate topics for individual research work, formulates research goals and tasks, produces suitable research planning

 - Introduction.
 Trajectory Overview.
 Key Learning Outcomes.
 Individual Learning Outcomes.